Standard Response Protocol

 Video Length | 11:30

 The Standard Response Protocol (SRP) provides consistent, clear, shared language and actions among all students, staff and first responders, that can be applied in any emergency.
-This video illustrates how to implement each of the SRP actions – Lockout, Lockdown, Evacuate, Shelter, and Hold – in a school setting.
+This video illustrates how to implement each of the SRP actions – Secure (Lockout), Lockdown, Evacuate, Shelter, and Hold – in a school setting.
 It is intended to accompany the SRP Toolkit and can be used to train school staff and students on the SRP.
 The Standard Response Protocol (SRP) referenced in the video was developed by the "I Love U Guys" Foundation.

 - School Administrators